open-rmf/rmf/README.md

 ## Binary install

-Latest OpenRMF binary packages are available for Ubuntu Jammy 22.04 for the `Humble` and `Rolling` releases of ROS 2.
+Latest Open-RMF binary packages are available for Ubuntu Jammy 22.04 for the `Humble` and `Rolling` releases of ROS 2.
 Older releases are also available on Ubuntu Focal 20.04 for `Foxy` and `Galactic`.
-Most OpenRMF packages have the prefix `rmf` on their name, therefore, you can find them by them by searching for the pattern `ros-<ro2distro>-rmf`, e.g., for humble it would be:
+Most Open-RMF packages have the prefix `rmf` on their name, therefore, you can find them by them by searching for the pattern `ros-<ro2distro>-rmf`, e.g., for humble it would be:

 ```bash
 apt-cache search ros-humble-rmf